TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 *  It is confusing to developers who seldom contribute
 *  We cannot give a caption and state the file name where the code should go.
 *  The script language is only stated implicitly.
-*  Such code blocks cannot be easily copy-pasted to use them as foundation for your own code blocks.
+*  Such code blocks cannot be easily copy-pasted to use them as a foundation for your own code blocks.

-Change such code blocks as follows:
+You can change these code blocks like this:

 .. code-block:: diff
    :caption: UpdateShorthandCode.diff